Most Important Questions your Reservation Agent should ask.

 If asked, they will then quickly identify the caller’s reason for calling and find out what the caller needs to hear to move forward with a buying decision.
 Many callers have specific questions, having read online guest reviews at TripAdvisor or at an OTA website.
 Others are overwhelmed by the number of choices in room types, rate options and packages they have seen online.
 Still, others have no questions at all about the “product,” they only want to talk about the rates they have seen online and to ensure they are getting the best deal.
 Some callers have no questions whatsoever and have simply clicked to call-in a booking after doing a mobile search on their smartphone and not wanting to book with their thumbs.

-This question helps agents save talk time for the last two types of callers; time that can be used for the first two profiles.
+This questions helps Hotel Reservation Agents save talk time for the last two types of callers; time that can be used for the first two profiles.
 It also opens the door for an engaging, caller-focused conversation that is all about the caller’s specific concerns and preferences.
-Agents who only find out the caller’s dates can essentially only sell “price.”
-Those who ask this key question are able to “unmask the caller’s story” so that they can then provide details about what really sets their hotel apart from all of the others.
+Hotel Reservation Agents who only find out the caller’s dates can essentially only sell “price.”
+Those who ask this key reservation questions are able to “unmask the caller’s story” so that they can then provide details about what really sets their hotel apart from all of the others

 When you think about it, the rooms and suites themselves are generally very similar from one hotel to the next.
 What really distinguishes a hotel has more to do with its location, its amenities, services and the retail, dining and entertainment options located in-house or nearby.
-By training your staff to ask this key question, you will help your agents convince more of today’s channel-surfing callers to stop clicking and start booking right here, right now!
+By training your staff to ask this key Reservation Questions, you will help your reservation officer convince more of today’s channel-surfing callers to stop clicking and start booking right here, right now!

 About Doug Kennedy